Notarize your app from the command line to handle special distribution cases.

 You can omit the

-asc-provider flag for the notarization call if your credentials are associated with only a single team.
-Otherwise, use the flag to indicate the provider short name for the appropriate team.
+asc-provider option for the notarization call if your credentials are associated with only a single team.
+Otherwise, use the option to indicate the provider short name for the appropriate team.
 Starting in Xcode 11, you can use

 altool to get a table of providers, provider short names, and team IDs associated with a given

 altool prints a request identifier:

 Request to use later when checking the status of your request.
 For more information about

 Check the Status of Your Request

 After uploading your app, the notarization process typically takes less than an hour.
 When the process completes, you receive an email indicating the outcome.
 Additionally, you can use